gsehmbey/gsehmbey.github.io/index.md

   <div class="wrap">
     <span class="eyebrow">// security · behavioral science · code</span>
     <h1>The strongest exploit is almost always a <span class="glow">human</span> one.</h1>
-    <p class="lede">I'm a founding software engineer working at the layer where human behavior meets system security — building software defensively, and reading the intent behind the signal.</p>
+    <p class="lede">I'm a founding software engineer who came to security through psychology.
+This is a collection of the cybersecurity projects I've built — and how I think about defending systems by understanding the people who use them.</p>
     <div class="meta">
       <span>Founding Software Engineer, PivotPay</span>
       <span>Founder, small-business MSSP</span>